wp-plugins/calculated-fields-form/README.txt

 * Includes new controls that get its information from different datasources (database, CSV file, Post, Taxonomies, and users data)
 * Includes financial operations
 * Includes operations for date times management
+* Includes the "distance" operation, that integrates the plugin with "Google Maps" to get the distance between two addresses
 * Includes a script for saving the submitted data in an external database
 * Includes an add-on to integrate the forms with the WooCommerce products (Beta Version).
 * Includes an add-on to integrate the forms with the SalesForce service(Beta Version).